 Inospiron 25: Each tablet contains Spironolactone BP 25 mg.

-Inospiron is a preparation of long-acting aldosterone antagonist, potassium-sparing Spironolactone.
-Spironolactone is a specific pharmacologic antagonist of aldosterone, acting primarily through competitive binding of receptors at the aldosterone dependent sodium-potassium exchange site in the distal convoluted renal tubule.
-Inospiron® causes increased amounts of sodium and water to be excreted, while potassium and magnesium is retained.
+Spironolactone is a long-acting aldosterone antagonist and potassium-sparing diuretic.
+It acts primarily through competitive binding of receptors at the aldosterone dependent sodium-potassium exchange site in the distal convoluted renal tubule.
+Spironolactone causes increased amount of sodium and water to be excreted, while potassium and magnesium are retained.

 Edema in adults (congestive heart failure, hepatic cirrhosis, or nephrotic syndrome): An initial daily dosage of 100 mg of Inospiron® administered in either single or divided doses is recommended, but may range from 25 to 200 mg daily.
 Combined therapy with other diuretics is indicated when more rapid diuresis is desired.